Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 could probably limit how fast the video file to upload can be read...
 Not the solutions users may want, but a solution that could have the same effect as the one they want (Can not upload a file faster than it can be read.))
+- Special system for like "Live on Twitch", delete video after a few hours or maybe even: if the user goes live on Twitch a short video is automatically uploaded saying "I am live on Twitch!" and automatically delete video when stream ends.
+(probably possible, fun to try, but would someone use it?)